by Christopher Zoukis

 A few years later, a different sheriff in the same county served two meals a day of corn dogs bought by the truckload at a discount, pocketing $212,000 from the food fund over three years.
 That led the judge to order that all food fund money be spent on food.
 The very next sheriff, Ana Franklin, took $160,000 from the food fund.
-Franklin eventually had to reimburse the misappropriated funds and pay ...
+Franklin eventually had to reimburse the misappropriated funds and pay a $1,000 fine, ...

 by David Reutter